lufia/check-journal/README.md

 # check-journal

 **check-journal** checks journals whether new logs are available, then reports them.
-It can filter logs with any of systemd unit, priority, syslog facility or regexp.
+It can filter logs with any of systemd unit, priority, syslog facility and/or regexp.

-There are two mode: *Standard* mode or *Sensu plugin* mode.
+There are two mode: *Standard mode* or *Sensu plugin mode*.
 It switches exclusive by whether `--check[=NUM]` option is passed or not.

-* **Standard**: behaves as like grep(1).
+* *Standard mode*: behaves as like grep(1).
 Logs will be printed to standard output.
-* **Sensu plugin**: is almost same as Standard mode, except error reporting and exit status.
+* *Sensu plugin mode*: is almost same as Standard mode, except error reporting and exit status.

 ## Installation